-The second one I was supposed to figure out why profitability went down, but after a structured opening, my interviewer simply gave me a series of slides and asked me to read them aloud, one after the other - 7 pages of them I think.
+The second one I was supposed to figure out why profitability went down, but after a structured opening, my interviewer simply gave me a series of slides and asked me to read them aloud, one after the other - 7 pages, I think.
 I basically never wrote anything down, just having to read these support documents on the fly.
 Good conclusion with a little math then a lengthy general discussion that ran way over schedule, I felt good.
-So at this point, it felt to me like I was a split read, with one good interview and a poor one.
+At this point, it felt to me like I was a split read, with one good interview and a poor one.
 BCG decided to invite me for a decision round.

 This second round, I had 3 interviews.
 First one we spent a long time just talking, then a quick case that I never got to finish (and can't remember anything about) because the interviewer cut it short and we finished doing small talk - felt great though.

-Second interview was more traditional in shape but partner and I eventually engaged in brain-storming activity before he thanked me for the discussion and wished me well before walking me to the last room and setting up the video-conference call himself.
-Third one (on video conf.) again went very well and interviewer basically mentioned he hoped to see/work with me again.
+Second interview was more traditional but partner and I eventually engaged in brain-storming activity before he thanked me for the discussion and wished me well before walking me to the last room and setting up the video-conference call himself.
+Third one (on video conference) again went very well and interviewer basically mentioned he hoped to see/work with me again.

-Overall then, LOMS definitely helped me get as ready as I could be; I spent well over 100hours on it, and probably invested 120 to 150 hours in my total preparation, including ~8 prep case interviews with current and former consultants.
+Overall, LOMS definitely helped me get as ready as I could be; I spent well over 100hours on it, and probably invested 120 to 150 hours in my total preparation, including 8 prep case interviews with current and former consultants.